BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 Headshot of a smiling man in a dark collared shirt

 Cryogenic electron microscopy (cyro-EM) is a technique used to determine the precise structure of a biomolecule at a nearly atomic level.
-Dr. Nitesh Khandelwal plans to use his award to advance research in the field of structural biology by attending a cryo-EM workshop at the NIH Pacific Northwest Cryo-EM Center.
+Nitesh Khandelwal plans to use his award to advance research in the field of structural biology by attending a cryo-EM workshop at the NIH Pacific Northwest Cryo-EM Center.

 “This workshop will be instrumental in the next step of my scientific career,” he says.

 At the 10-day program, Khandelwal will receive hands-on training on electron microscope operation, alignments, and automated data collection.
-Khandelwal, mentored by Dr. Thomas Tomasiak, BIO5 member and assistant professor of chemistry and biochemistry, will then apply his new skills to determine the structure of a fungal protein.
+Khandelwal, mentored by Thomas Tomasiak, BIO5 member and assistant professor of chemistry and biochemistry, will then apply his new skills to determine the structure of a fungal protein.
 He also plans to use part of his fellowship to purchase an advanced workstation for cryo-EM data processing.

 “The BIO5 postdoctoral fellowship will provide me with the funding for hands-on training in cutting edge cryo-EM techniques and the mentoring plan to hone my skills as future independent researcher,” Khandelwal says.